-Only some few hours were now to follow before there then came to pass, while still at the CLB Armoury on Harvey Road, the final formality of his enlistment: attestation.
-On that same fourteenth day of that month of May he pledged his allegiance to the reigning monarch, George V, whereupon, at that moment, Henry Graham Dominy became...a soldier of the King.
+Only a few further hours were now to follow before there then came to pass, while still at the CLB Armoury on Harvey Road, the final formality of his enlistment: attestation.
+On the same twenty-fourth day of that month of July he pledged his allegiance to the reigning monarch, George V, whereupon, at that moment, Patrick Joseph Slattery became...a soldier of the King.